davidklmn/professional-README-generator/README.md

 * [Questions](#questions)
 ## Installation
-To install necessary dependencies, run the following command: asd
+To install necessary dependencies, run the following command: npm install
 ## Usage
-You can use this applicaiton by running: asd
+You can use this applicaiton by running: node index.js
 ## License
-This project is licensed under the MIT license.
+This project is licensed under the Mozilla Public License 2.0 license.
 ## Contributing
-asd
+Fork and pull requests.
 ## Tests
-To run tests, run the following command: dsa
+To run tests, run the following command: npm test
 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at asd.
-You can find more of my work at asd(https://github.com/asd/).
+If you have any questions about the repo, open an issue or contact me directly at davidkelemen88@gmail.com.
+You can find more of my work at davidklmn(https://github.com/davidklmn/).